Undergraduate Academic Regulations

 Absence for Military Duty

-Military reservists who are called to active duty or active duty military personnel who receive change-of-station orders or deployment orders during an academic semester may officially withdraw from the university with a full refund of matriculation fees upon providing a copy of the official orders.
+Military reservists who are called to active duty or active duty military personnel who receive change-of-station orders during an academic semester may officially withdraw with a full refund of matriculation fees upon showing official orders.
 Those who have completed sufficient work may be awarded a grade and credit or an I (Incomplete) grade.
-Military withdrawals are not granted for TDY assignments.

 Grades and Grade Point Averages (GPA)